benlk/misc-licenses/README.md

 - [The Anyone But Stallman License](./stallman-license.md): No exceptions.
 	- Historical note: This license is of separate construction from @kasm's "[Anyone But Richard M Stallman](https://github.com/landondyer/kasm/blob/master/LICENSE)" license.
 	- Contributors include @marchtemp
-- [The Mephistopheles License](./mephistopheles-license.md): If you are worried about losing your soul...
+- [The Mephistopheles License](./mephistopheles-license.md): If you are worried about losing your soul....

 # Other neat licenses

 May include joke licenses.
+In no particular order.
+Links not guaranteed to work.

 - [Artistic License](https://en.wikipedia.org/wiki/Artistic_License): A serious license, not copyleft, kinda like CC-BY
 - [The JSON.org license](http://www.json.org/license.html): May not be used for evil.